Carbon-izer Presents Northwest Freeway (Outer Belt)

 From right to left (for 26321), there's Shipley Do-Nuts (#800), a vacancy (#750, the PDF still shows it as Goodwill but the store, previously just a donation center, was replaced by the newer location listed further up a number of years ago), Cypress Oral & Maxillofacial Surgery (#700, I do love the Peignot typeface), Allegiance Title Company (#600, formerly the home of StarTex Title Company though I can't find when it changed hands), Texas State Optical (#500), Orange Leaf (#400, frozen yogurt, the PDF indicates that the business idled for a bit as it changed hands...I can't find when this happened but if it did it was prior to December 2019), Rice & Beans Cuban Cuisine (I can't find a suite number for this one, but it's been here at least since 2014 and is between 300 and 400), Fresenius Medical Care (#300, formerly site of MattressFirm), C&J Tailor (#200, this looks to have been vacant for a while), and Century 21 (formerly Cornerstone, and before that Stewart Title...but I may have some of the chronology switched around).

-The PDF also mentions a few buildings, including a KFC and another strip center, which is not covered in this version.
+The PDF also mentions a another strip center building, which is not covered in this version.

 Raising Cane's Chicken Fingers / 26302 Northwest Freeway